-With growing interest in the teaching of health and human rights and because of the number of ad-hoc requests received for good examples of course syllabi, the Program on Global Health & Human Rights, Institute for Global Health at the University of Southern California created this database of syllabi to provide a central repository for new and experienced faculty to view the diversity of approaches, content, methods and materials used to teach health and human rights courses.
+With growing interest in the teaching of health and human rights and because of the number of ad-hoc requests received for good examples of course syllabi, the Program on Global Health & Human Rights, Institute on Inequalities in Global Health at the University of Southern California created this database of syllabi to provide a central repository for new and experienced faculty to view the diversity of approaches, content, methods and materials used to teach health and human rights courses.

 Background & Aims